ryanhlewis/VoxelEarth/README.md

 [ㅤ] **Texture Fixes**: Our current GPU voxelization gets textures mostly accurate, but is somewhat spotty with white/black pixels and needs to be revised.

-[ㅤ] **Rotation Fixes**: Convert 3D Tiles from ECEF to ENU to properly orient the object before voxelizing and have "flat voxels" instead of diagonal (credit to Google Earth team for this advice).
+[ ✔ ] **Rotation Fixes**: Convert 3D Tiles from ECEF to ENU to properly orient the object before voxelizing and have "flat voxels" instead of diagonal (credit to Google Earth team for this advice).

 [ㅤ] **Minecraft Chunk Loading**: Map a player's location to the voxelized world, loading chunks as needed to create a seamless experience.